MaciekTalaska/dpghs/README.md

 ## Usage

+This project has been created using `stack` tool for Haskell (https://docs.haskellstack.org/en/stable/README/).

+`stack repl` launches ghci with all code from the sources loaded

+`stack build` builds executable (it will be placed under `.stack-work/install` directory)

 ## Diceware lists

-Dpg requires list of words to be used (diceware word list).
+`Dpghs` requires list of words to be used (diceware word list).
 At the moment the application has two lists built in: one containg words in English (default) and other list containing words in Polish (it has to be explicity specified).

 List of english words has been taken from FFI website: https://www.eff.org/deeplinks/2016/07/new-wordlists-random-passphrases List of Polish words has been created by me (https://github.com/MaciekTalaska/diceware-pl) - this work is based on the list created originally by Piotr (DrFugazi) Tarnowski.

 [Mathias Gumz's repository](https://github.com/mgumz/diceware/tree/master/lists) contains diceware lists for different languages.

 ## Licenses